Elastic Heart

 "Elastic Heart" is a song written by Australian singer Sia, featuring Canadian singer the Weeknd and American record producer Diplo, for the soundtrack of The Hunger Games: Catching Fire, a film based on the novel of the same name by Suzanne Collins.
 Andrew Swanson assisted the artists in writing the song, with production handled by Diplo and US producer Greg Kurstin.
 It was released on 1 October 2013 as a single from Catching Fire by RCA, Republic and Lionsgate.
-"Elastic Heart" peaked at number 7 on the singles chart of New Zealand and was certified gold by the Recorded Music NZ.
+"Elastic Heart" peaked at number 7 on the singles chart of New Zealand and was certified 3× Platinum by the Recorded Music NZ.
 It also appeared on the charts of Australia, Belgium, Switzerland and the United Kingdom.

 In 2014, Sia re-recorded a solo version of "Elastic Heart" for her sixth studio album 1000 Forms of Fear.
 The solo version was released in 2015 as a single from the album and was accompanied by a controversial music video that features actor Shia LaBeouf and dancer Maddie Ziegler.
 The clip was the eighth most viewed YouTube music video in 2015, while the single peaked within the top 10 in Australia and the United Kingdom, and the top 20 in the United States.

 Release and composition

 "Elastic Heart" was released as the second single from the soundtrack for The Hunger Games: Catching Fire (2013).
 The song was made available for digital download on 1 October 2013.
 It was sent to US rhythmic contemporary radio by RCA Records, Republic Records and Lionsgate Films on 8 October 2013.

-A power ballad, Hilary Hughes of The Village Voice named "Elastic Heart" a "grand, full electropop production," while Aimee Cliff from Fact characterised the song as "a pop song that bounces like rubber."
+A power ballad, the main vocal hook is a chopped sample from Billy Stewart's 1957 recording "Baby, You're My Only Love", while the drumline is an altered take from Jacky Giordano's 1975 instrumental "Magolia".
+Hilary Hughes of The Village Voice named "Elastic Heart" a "grand, full electropop production," while Aimee Cliff from Fact characterised the song as "a pop song that bounces like rubber."
 Meanwhile, Rolling Stone reviewer Julianne Shepherd called it a trap song.
 Its lyrics address "the overwhelming strength Sia needed to convince herself that life was worth living after coming out of a crushing relationship."
-Having the chord progression of D–A–E–F♯m, the song is composed in the key of A major and a tempo of 65/130 beats per minute.
+With the chord progression of D–A–E–F#m, the song is set in the key of F-sharp minor and a tempo of 130 beats per minute.